 - You must be a resident of Sault Ste.
 Marie or Prince Township to have your records check completed - proof of residency may be required.

 - All record checks will be processed on a first-come, first-served basis.
-Currently our turn-around-time is approximately three (3) business days.
+Currently our turn-around-time is approximately two weeks.